-Visiting Petra, Jordan had been high on my bucket list for a while.
-A mixture between wanting to explore Petra and see The Treasury with my own eyes, and total curiosity to see more of the Middle East led me to Petra this August.
+Visiting Petra in Jordan had been high on my bucket list for a while.
+It was a mix between wanting to explore Petra and see The Treasury with my own eyes, and a total curiosity to see more of the Middle East.

-It was hot, it was dusty and it was totally unexpectedly a bit stressful.
-But it was so worth it, but I definitely think Petra is an interesting town and one that will undergo some drastic changes in the coming years.
+Petra was hot and dusty – and it was unexpectedly a bit stressful.
+But it was so worth it – and I definitely think Petra is an interesting place that will undergo some drastic changes in the coming years.

 Are you thinking of planning a trip to Petra, Jordan?
 This guide will aim to answer everything from where to stay, what to wear, what to bring and what to do.
 Before I went, I had to do a lot of googling, so I plan for these tips to be as complete and as definitive as possible.
-It’s going to be a long and beefy guide, but hopefully one that will outline all of the most essential trips for visiting Petra, Jordan.
+It’s going to be a long and beefy guide, but hopefully one that will outline all of the most essential tips for visiting Petra in Jordan.

 Where is Petra?

-Petra is about three hours drive south of Amman, the capital of Jordan and where most visitors to the country arrive.
-This is taking the Desert Highway, but the alternative is the slower, winding and more adventurous King’s Highway.
-Trailing through ancient towns, castles and offering some of the most spectacular views – if you’re not in a rush, it’s quite the journey.
+Petra is about three hours’ drive south of Amman, the capital of Jordan and where most visitors to the country arrive.
+The quickest way from Amman to Petra is along the Desert Highway.
+The alternative is the slower, winding and more adventurous King’s Highway.
+Trailing through ancient towns, castles and offering some of the most spectacular views – if you’re not in a rush, this is quite the journey.

 Alternatively, if coming from the South, Petra is about 1.5hrs from Aqaba.